-Sub-threshold intervals are a safe and great method to develop a solid aerobic engine.
+Sub-threshold intervals are a safe and excellent method to develop a solid aerobic engine.
 Because they are performed at an intensity safely below threshold power, you can perform impressive amounts of these without overshooting.

-Some days you will appreciate a light 80% workout and some days you will push yourself to the limit with an 87% workout.
+Some days you will appreciate a light 80% workout, and some days, you will push yourself to the limit with an 87% workout.

 Use your best judgment to decide the right intensity.

 If you use a power meter as a pacing tool, I suggest aiming for 80 to 90% of threshold power during sub-threshold intervals.
 But, again, it is worth remembering that there is a significant difference between 80 and 90 %.

 It is clear that pacing with a power meter is much easier, but in most cases, it is possible to learn how to get the right pace for threshold intervals using a heart rate monitor or simply just your gut feeling.
 Experienced riders know how to pace themselves in a sub-threshold interval because they have performed tons of them.

 However, in the end, it is up to you to decide how hard you want to push yourself through these intervals.